Physician Estate Planning Guide

 If you follow the Physician Side Gigs Facebook group, you know that we always warn people about mixing insurance and investment.
 This is because for the vast majority of physicians who are pitched these products by insurance salespeople who make huge commissions off of their sale, products like universal life and whole life insurance don't make financial sense.
 They would be much better off with term life insurance, which has a much cheaper premium, covers them for the time they need insurance before they have accumulated enough wealth to support their families in the event of their untimely death, and getting the investment returns on the difference in term and whole life insurance premiums.

-There are a few exceptions to this rule, that should ideally be considered in conjunction with an estate attorney.
+There are a few exceptions to this rule, that should ideally be considered in conjunction with an estate planning attorney.
 These include special needs situations and situations where a physician family is almost certain to exceed estate tax thresholds.
 In this case, the subpar returns on a whole life insurance policy may make sense if they avoid estate taxes on that amount of money that they weren't going to use during their lifetime regardless.

 Most of the time, this involves gifting an irrevocable trust the premiums for the life insurance policy, and therefore having the policy owned by the irrevocable trust.
 This protects it from creditors and allows it to escape income and estate taxes when inherited.
 Note that if the amount of the policy premium exceeds annual gift tax limitations, the amount paid into the trust will count towards estate tax thresholds.